Back to drug safety directory

 Rhodiola and ketamine are compatible at typical OTC doses.
 Rhodiola has been shown in some studies to mildly inhibit MAO and modestly affect serotonin and dopamine activity.
 The theoretical interaction with ketamine is small, but worth disclosing alongside any prescription serotonergic medications.

-If you take Rhodiola regularly and are considering at-home ketamine therapy, the combination is safe with monitoring or dose adjustment.
+If you take Rhodiola regularly and are considering at-home ketamine therapy, the combination is safe with monitoring or modest dose adjustment.
 This page covers the brief pharmacologic context and what we do at intake.

 How Rhodiola interacts with ketamine